For the academic year 2019-20

 Tuition fees for all courses are payable on an annual basis.
 The exception is if we told you differently in our offer letter.
 If the course lasts longer than one year, tuition fees are subject to an annual inflationary increase for every year.
 Tuition fees may be paid in a maximum of twelve instalments per year.
 If you are unable to pay your fees, please speak to the College Manager as soon as possible.
 In certain circumstances the non-payment of fees may mean you have to withdraw from the course, or are unable to proceed to a higher award.
 You may have to meet other costs in addition to your tuition fees.
 This depends on your course.
 We will provide details of any additional costs when we make you an offer.

-Details of assessment arrangements are found on the module pages and in the Academic and Practical Information for Students on Moodle.
+Details of assessment arrangements and award regulations are found on the module pages and in the Academic and Practical Information for Students on Moodle.
 You will receive guidance on this once you begin your course.